Kyriosity/read-write/README+/software/tests/asDrive/README+/TestDrive-Big_Watershed.md

 EVOLUTIONARY AND THE KEY PROBLEM
 PARALLEL to ARC w/ LINK to ESSAY

-However, TDD(development), which was fine for discourses, bootcamps, and `classes`, and encouraged to start features, didn't set forth for me to design just a mediocre project, imaginary or tried.
+However, TDD(development), which was fine for discourses, bootcamps, and `classes`, and encouraged to start features, didn't set forth for me to design just a mediocre project: hypothetical or tried.

 The evolutionary design wasn't the answer too